osc-cam/OATs/docs/oasis.md

 ### Usage

+[This short video](https://sms.cam.ac.uk/media/3075499) demonstrates OASIS typical usage.
+The steps to follow in a Windows machine are:

 * Download the invoice (if your browser is not configured to automatically save PDF files, you will need to save the invoice file to the folder you configured above)
 * Navigate to the relevant ticket in Zendesk (the one with a decision on the manuscript)
 * Fill in the relevant details in Zendesk (funding codes, invoice number, invoice date, etc)